woeoio/TbmanThreadPool/docs/PerformanceOptimization.md

     Dim i As Long

     For i = 1 To Length(data) Step chunkSize
-        Dim task As New cTask
+        Dim task As New cThread
         With task
             .SetTaskData "startIndex", i
             .SetTaskData "endIndex", Min(i + chunkSize - 1, Length(data))